 The dealer will generally give you the choice of five dice and you choose just two.
 Then it’s a question of throwing them, making sure that at least one hits the back wall, preferably both.
 Once a point has been established you just carry on throwing until you “seven out”.
 Then the turn passes to the player on your left and the game proceeds in exactly the same way.
 Of course, there’s no rule or law to the game of craps that says you have to shoot the dice.
 You’re 100% free to pass it on to the next player if you don’t want to have the responsibility.

 Before you launch into a game of craps at the table it can be a good idea to learn from the experts first, to make sure you can give it your best shot at winning.
-You can do this online at 888 Casino, a leading and well-established online casino since 1997.
-Here you’ll find blogs from a variety of casino experts with their top tips on how to shoot dice, a must read for anyone new to craps or looking to improve their skills.

 The longest roll